Gluten-Free Chocolate Beet Loaf Cake

 The main ingredients of the recipe are:

-- Grated Raw Beetroot: this recipe calls for fresh beetroot.
+- Grated Raw Beetroot: This recipe calls for fresh beetroot.
 Don’t use canned.

 - Flour: gluten-free all-purpose flour.